sunhaopku/sunhaopku.github.io/_pages/about.md

 <p><span style="color: red;"><strong>I am expected to complete my Ph.D. in June 2026 and will be actively seeking opportunities in both industry and academia.
 If you are interested, please feel free to reach out.</strong></span></p>

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉  I am honored to receive the Presidential Scholarship (the highest honor for PhD students at PKU)!
 - *2025.05*: &nbsp;🎉🎉  My paper entitled “Enhancing Retrieval-Augmented Generation via Evidence Tree Search” was accepted by [ACL 2025](https://2025.aclweb.org/)!
 - *2025.05*: &nbsp;🎉🎉  My paper entitled “Unveil: Unified Visual-Textual Integration and Distillation for Multi-modal Document Retrieval” was accepted by [ACL 2025](https://2025.aclweb.org/)!
 - *2025.05*: &nbsp;🎉🎉  My paper entitled “ZeroSearch: Incentivize the Search Capability of LLMs without Searching” is on Arxiv!
-- *2025.04*: &nbsp;🎉🎉  I have won the Academic Star Award (Top-5 students in School of Intelligence Science and Technology)!
+- *2025.04*: &nbsp;🎉🎉  I am honored to receive the Academic Star Award (Top-5 students in School of Intelligence Science and Technology)!
 - *2024.09*: &nbsp;🎉🎉  My paper entitled “Towards Verifiable Text Generation with Evolving Memory and Self-Reflection” was accepted by [EMNLP 2024](https://2024.emnlp.org/)!
 - *2024.09*: &nbsp;🎉🎉  My paper entitled “Retrieved In-Context Principles from Previous Mistakes” was accepted by [EMNLP 2024](https://2024.emnlp.org/)!
 - *2024.09*: &nbsp;🎉🎉  My paper entitled “AdaSwitch: Adaptive Switching between Small and Large Agents for Effective Cloud-Local Collaborative Learning” was accepted by [EMNLP 2024](https://2024.emnlp.org/)!